open-telemetry/oteps/text/0097-log-data-model.md

 Description: Describes the source of the log, aka [resource](https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/overview.md#resources).
-"value" of each pair is of `any` type.
+"key" of each pair is a `string` and "value" is of `any` type.
 Multiple occurrences of events coming from the same event source can happen across time and they all have the same value of `Resource`.
 Can contain for example information about the application that emits the record or about the infrastructure where the application runs.
 Data formats that represent this data model may be designed in a manner that allows the `Resource` field to be recorded only once per batch of log records that come from the same source.
-SHOULD follow OpenTelemetry [semantic conventions for Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions).
+SHOULD follow OpenTelemetry
+[semantic conventions for Resources](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/resource/semantic_conventions).
+This field is optional.

 ### Field: `Attributes`

 Type: key/value pair list.

-Description: Additional information about the specific event occurrence. "value" of each pair is of `any` type.
+Description: Additional information about the specific event occurrence. "key" of each pair is a `string` and "value" is of `any` type.
 Unlike the `Resource` field, which is fixed for a particular source, `Attributes` can vary for each occurrence of the event coming from the same source.
 Can contain information about the request context (other than TraceId/SpanId).
-SHOULD follow OpenTelemetry [semantic conventions for Attributes](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions).
+SHOULD follow OpenTelemetry
+[semantic conventions for Attributes](https://github.com/open-telemetry/opentelemetry-specification/tree/master/specification/trace/semantic_conventions).
+This field is optional.

 ## Example Log Records